ciberkleid/cartographer-demo/README.md

 kubectl apply -f examples/example-1/02-developer/workload-go.yaml
 ```

+> Note:
+>
+> You can also use `kapp deploy...` to apply the workload, but in the case of workloads, `kubectl get workloads` will give you a complete list of workloads, just as `kapp list` will give you a complete list of applications.

 Track the progress using [stern].
 You should see logging from two pods:
    - kpack's build pod, where the app image is built